Dias-Lab/BacPP/paper/paper.md

 # Outputs
 To demonstarte, we ran BPP using three complete genome files from species *Escherichia coli*, *Synechocystis sp.
 PCC 6803*, and *Citrobacter freundii*. *E.coli* and *Synechocystis sp.
 PCC 6803* has been revealed in previous works as monoploid and polyploid bacteria, respectively; while *C.freundii* has never been tested before.
 Therefore, *C.freundii* was used as a species for testing the performance of our model.
-We validated it as polyploidy experimentally during stationary phase, which proves the predictive power of our tool.
+We predicted it using BPP and then validated it as polyploidy experimentally during stationary phase, which proves the predictive power of our tool.
+Below is the demonstration of outputs for *C.freundii*:

 # Acknowledgement
 We are grateful to members from Dr. Raquel Dias lab for testing the tool and providing constructive feedbacks that perfectionate this package.